 Creating a Cloud 66 Cluster

-To get started with your cluster — firstly switch to the Clusters dashboard in main navigation bar at the top of the page.
+To get started with your cluster — firstly click on Clusters in main navigation bar at the top of the page.

 Then, click the green new cluster button.